Create a Bootable USB Installer for macOS Mojave

 Now that your bootable USB drive is ready, it's time to use it to boot your Mac and install macOS Mojave.
 Here's how:

-- Select the USB drive: After a few moments, you should see the boot menu.
-Use the arrow keys to select your USB drive (it should be named something like "Mojave Installer") and press Enter.
+4. After a few moments, you should see the boot menu.
+Use the arrow keys to select your USB drive and press Enter.

-- Start the macOS Mojave Installation: Once your Mac boots from the USB drive, you'll see the macOS Utilities window.
-From here, you can choose to install macOS Mojave, use Disk Utility to format the drive, or access other recovery options.
+5. Once your Mac boots from the USB drive, you'll see the macOS Utilities window.
+You can install macOS Mojave, use Disk Utility to format the drive, or access other recovery options.

 Troubleshooting Tips